rmorais/checkoutKata/README.md

 | C    | 20         |               |
 | D    | 15         |               |

-Our checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll

-recognise the two B’s and price them at 45 (for a total price so far of 95).
-Because the pricing

-changes frequently, we need to be able to pass in a set of pricing rules

-handling a checkout transaction.
+Our checkout accepts items in any order, so that if we scan a B, an A, and another B, we’ll recognise the two B’s and price them at 45 (for a total price so far of 95).
+Because the pricing changes frequently, we need to be able to pass in a set of pricing rules handling a checkout transaction.

+To run the test in the console, just type:

+sbt run